 The Second World War

 On 10 May 1940 at 8.30 a.m.
 King Leopold III, commander-in-chief of the army, arrived in Breendonk.
-It was from there that the King addressed the country.
+It was from here that the King addressed the country.
 He also received the commanders of the Seventh French Army and of the British Army, who were deployed on the right and left flank of the Belgian army respectively.
-Among them, General Bilotte, who was the commander of Army Group North to which the Belgian army had been attached since 12 May.
+Among them was General Bilotte, who was the commander of Army Group North to which the Belgian army had been attached since 12 May.

 On 16 May, General Billotte gave the order to abandon the Antwerp-Namur line of defence because the situation had become untenable due to the breakthrough at Sedan.
-Around midnight the first elements of the General Staff leave the fortress.
-On 17 May, the entire Headquarters is moved to the surroundings of Ghent.
+Around midnight the first elements of the General Staff left the fortress.
+On 17 May, the entire Headquarters were moved to the surroundings of Ghent.